etorres-revature/etorres-revature/README.md

 ## Welcome to my GitHub profile

-I am a journeyman coder with experience coding Java, Object-Oriented Programming, SQL, JavaScript, HTML5, CSS, Bootstrap 4, AWS, and PEGA.
-Using his foundation of research skills and strong analytical problem solving abilities, he has the ability to learn any coding language quickly.
+I am a journeyman coder with experience coding Java, Object-Oriented Programming, SQL, JavaScript, HTML5, CSS, Bootstrap 4, AWS, jQuery, NODE.js, Express.js, MySQL, Sequelize, and PEGA.

+I have a strong foundation of research skills and analytical problem solving abilities, so I am able to learn any coding language quickly.

 My passion is learning about new coding design elements, cutting-edge coding languages, and creating logical frameworks for projects from start to finish.